 The “Master miller (Maître meunier)” exhibit plunges you into the everyday life of past centuries millers and reveals the secrets of the flour making process.

-The Moulin seigneurial de Pointe-du-Lac presents two permanent exhibitions which will plunge you into the everyday life of two traditional crafts.
+The Moulin seigneurial de Pointe-du-Lac showcases two permanent exhibitions which will send you into the everyday life of two traditional crafts.
 Master Miller (Maître meunier) is shown in the old flour mill and illustrates the skills of the millers and the 101 of flour making.
 Wood flour (Farine de bois) is shown in a 1940’s sawmill and plunges you into the everyday life of past century woodworkers.
 Take a moment during your visit to do the bread workshop, and leave with your own loaf!

 — Open every day, from the last Sunday of May until the last Sunday of October —